 The Registrar's Office arranges course schedules, receives and processes student admission applications and course registrations, and maintains a repository of academic records.
 Students should contact the Registrar for official and unofficial transcripts, registration information, financial account questions, issues concerning grades, and any other inquiries related to student records.
-Appointments may be scheduled for advisement on course schedules, class registration, etc., by contacting the Registrar, Dr. Judi Melton, via email at judi.Melton@bgu.edu or calling Julia Burk at the BGU office at 214-329-4447 ext.
+Appointments may be scheduled for advisement on course schedules, class registration, etc., by contacting the Registrar@bqu.edu or calling Julia Burk at the BGU office at 214-329-4447 ext.
 120.